-Each year the National Ability Center offers camps packed with fun, adventure and activities that challenge participants to discover their unique abilities, while making lasting friendships and social connections.
-Camp activities encourage participants to build relationships, strengthen physical agility and develop recreational skills, while having the time of their life.
+The National Ability Center challenges campers to discover their unique abilities while making lasting friendships and social connections.
+Our adaptive recreation camp activities encourage participants to build relationships, strengthen physical agility and develop recreational skills, while having the time of their life.

 We offer a variety of camps specifically designed for different abilities.
 Working with all populations and ages, the National Ability Center has camps for everyone from teens with visual impairments to individuals with autism.View general descriptions of the types of camps offered throughout the year.
 We also provide custom group opportunities, so individuals and families can design their own camp experience.

 Spend the holidays skiing, snowboarding and recreating with the whole family!
 For families that have a member with a disability.
 Learn more about Family and Holiday Camps.

 December 19–23 (overnight–all ages)

 Get outside for Martin Luther King Weekend!
 Skiing, snowboarding and more for campers with cognitive, developmental or physical disabilities and those on the autism spectrum.
 Learn more about Family and Holiday Camps.